mcepl/ropeide/README.txt

 whether each unsure occurrence is a match or not.
 (Suggested by Alon Levy in the mailing list).

-Also showing help files when rope is installed was fixed.
+Also showing help files when ropeide is installed was fixed.
 (Reported by Matsui Tetsushi).

 Getting Started